 This was over 3 years ago and I'm still trying to work out a proper treatment with my doctor.
 I've come a long way and can now walk for 30 minutes without a lot of pain and can finally enjoy life a bit more.

 I've learned a lot from this experience and now preach to every woman that suffers from post-partum PGP to shop around for a good doctor and don't give up until they've been properly seen to.
 If you're still in pain long after your baby is born you need to have blood tests and X-rays or an MRI to see what is going on and if there's something that can be done.
 Some women end up having a pelvic fusion surgery, some get better after physiotherapy and those like me who are diagnosed with AS or other inflammatory diseases can benefit from good drugs that are out there.

 Some days I do get a little bitter and wish that my AS in pregnancy hadn't been mistaken for PGP and completely dismissed.
 That my previous doctors had listened to me and believed me when I described my pain to them.
 Maybe some of the damage in my joints could have been prevented with anti-inflammatory drugs if it was caught early.
-But there's no use in wallowing in pity ;) I'm thankful that my pain is now manageable and that it has led me down this path, to start a business making a product that really helps women in my situation.
-If I hadn't gone through all this, the Snoozle might not exist!
+But there's no use in wallowing in pity ;) I'm thankful that my pain is now manageable and that it has led me down this path, to start a business making a product that really helps people in my situation.
+If I hadn't gone through all this, the Snoozle slide sheet might not exist!
 Reading the customer reviews and thank you emails makes it all worthwhile to me.

 Lilja Th. - Co-founder of the Snoozle slide sheet